MariamAtef226/vdocipher-webapp-integration-spring-boot-code/README.md

 ## :hammer_and_wrench: Customization:
 - in VideoTestController.java: set API_SECRET attribute with an APIsecret value from your account (You can find the API secret key for your account by logging into the Dashboard -> Config tab.)
 - in application.properties and application-local.properties: configure parameters according to your database credentials
+- don't forget to create the database you're gonna reference in the app-prop files

 ##  :electric_plug: Installation and Run
 ```